 “Your presence here today is exactly what world heritage is about — joining hands together to protect our heritage sites and history before we lose them,” Eloundou-Assomo said.

-The Brown and White spoke to Richard Verma, U.S. Deputy Secretary of State for Management and Resources, after the event.
+The Brown and White spoke to Richard Verma, U.S. Deputy Secretary of State for Management and Resources, following the event.
 Verma, ‘90, a former Lehigh Trustee and U.S. Ambassador to India, expressed pride in being part of the Lehigh, Pennsylvania and State Department communities.

 He said the official UNESCO designation is a valuable recognition, and it benefits history and broader communities.